 When you discover that a mezuzah has fallen, the practical response involves more than just re-hanging the case.
 There are several things to consider, and acting on them carefully ensures the mitzvah is fulfilled properly.

 First, examine the scroll.
 A scroll that has fallen, especially outdoors, may have been exposed to moisture, impact, or other damage.
 Even a scroll that looks fine from the outside may have cracking, fading, or letters that have become pasul (invalid).
-Halachic authorities note the strict obligation to ensure mezuzos remain valid so as not to nullify the mitzvah, and a fall is exactly the kind of event that warrants inspection.
-If the mezuzah was outdoors, outdoor mezuzah care presents specific concerns, heat, moisture, and physical stress can compromise the klaf and the dio (ink) more quickly than people expect.
+A fall is exactly the kind of event that should make a person cautious about relying on the scroll without further thought.
+If the mezuzah was outdoors, outdoor mezuzah care presents specific concerns: heat, moisture, and physical stress can compromise the klaf and the dio (ink) more quickly than people expect.

-Second, have the scroll inspected by a qualified magiah (halachic mezuzah examiner) before re-affixing it.
+Second, it is often advisable to have the scroll inspected by a qualified magiah (halachic mezuzah examiner) before re-affixing it, especially if there is any concern about impact, moisture, age, or exposure.
 A pasul scroll re-hung on a doorpost is not a fulfilled mitzvah, even if it looks identical to a kosher one.
 Our article on a pasul mezuzah scroll explains how even a single cracked or missing letter renders the entire scroll invalid.
-This is not a worst-case scenario, it is a realistic outcome of physical handling or environmental exposure.

-Once the mezuzah is properly re-affixed with a checked, kosher scroll, recite the bracha (blessing): Baruch Atah Hashem Elokeinu Melech haolam, asher kideshanu b'mitzvosav v'tzivanu likboa mezuzah.
-For a doorpost that was bare for a significant period, many poskim (halachic decisors) recommend reciting the bracha.
-A rav should be consulted if there is any doubt.
+Once the mezuzah is properly re-affixed with a checked, kosher scroll, the bracha question should be handled carefully.
+The standard bracha for affixing a mezuzah is: Baruch Atah Hashem Elokeinu Melech haolam, asher kideshanu b'mitzvosav v'tzivanu likboa mezuzah.
+Whether to recite that bracha when re-affixing a mezuzah that fell can depend on the circumstances, so a rav should be consulted if there is any doubt.
 If you have multiple doorposts and are unsure which mezuzos are secure and properly checked, we encourage you to connect with our team for a full assessment of your home's mezuzah situation.

 One of the most frequent mistakes after a mezuzah falls is simply picking it up, placing it back in the case, and re-hanging it without any inspection.
 This is understandable, we are busy, and the scroll looks the same as before.
-But the halacha requires more.
-A scroll that has been dropped, especially one that was unnoticed for days or weeks, deserves examination.
+But a scroll that has been dropped, especially one that was unnoticed for days or weeks, deserves careful attention.
 Overlooking this step is one of the forms of mezuzah neglect that can leave a household without a valid mezuzah even while thinking one is in place.

 Another common error is re-affixing a mezuzah without confirming it is mounted correctly.
-The Shulchan Aruch rules that a mezuzah placed behind the door or in a manner that is not visible to those who enter is problematic, as the Taz (Y.D.
-289:2) explains that the essence of the mitzvah depends on visibility and proper placement.
-A mezuzah tucked too far back, placed at the wrong height, or mounted at the wrong angle may not fulfill the mitzvah.
-This is worth verifying, especially when re-affixing after a fall.
+Classical sources treat improper placement seriously: a mezuzah placed behind the door or in an improper manner does not fulfill the mitzvah properly.
+A mezuzah tucked too far back, placed at the wrong height, or mounted incorrectly should be corrected when it is re-affixed after a fall.
+This is worth verifying, especially after the mezuzah has already come loose once.

 The Deeper Meaning Behind Fixedness